Locals' views on German Tesla plant irreconcilable as production start faces delay | DW | 03.05.2021

 Does she believe that opponents or policymakers could eventually thwart the project?

-"In theory, it's always possible to stop this project, but policymakers most likely won't do that as so much has already been invested."
+"In theory, it's always possible to stop this project, but policymakers most likely won't do that as so much has already been invested," she said.

 In the picture, Manuela Hoyer holds up a sign reading 'No industry in a drinking water reservoir' during a May 1 rally